mypsik/torela/en/events/index.md

 # Upcoming events

-### 25.02 (10.00-13.00) - Shrove Tuesday / play-morning with Imbi Potter
-Let's Celebrate Shrove Tuesday!
-We sing and dance with Imbi Potter!
-We'll offer you snacks and coffee!
-Participation fee 10 € (child + parent), another child of the same family +5€.

 ### 26.02 (18.00-20.00) - Shrove Tuesday / play-night with Imbi Potter
 Let's Celebrate Shrove Tuesday!
 We sing and dance with Imbi Potter!